MartianZenMonk/anatta2/readme.md

 - copy folder m_tapaguno to m_yourname
 - cd m_yourname
 - python3 anatta.py
-- note. need webcam for motion detect for terminating some functions , check the webcam by runing python3 mdetect.py
+- note. need webcam for motion detect for terminating some functions , may test the webcam first by using python3 mdetect.py

 How to use ( for example )
 - say "english chanting" to play english Chanting